Dakota War of 1862: Incident in Acton and aftermath

 In the middle of the night, a war council was convened at Little Crow's house, also including other Mdewakanton leaders such as Mankato, Wabasha, Traveling Hail, and Big Eagle.
 The leaders were divided about the course of action to take; according to many accounts, Little Crow himself had initially been against an uprising and agreed to lead it only after an angry young brave called him a coward.
 By daybreak, Little Crow ordered an attack on the Lower Sioux Agency to take place that morning.

-Historian Mary Wingerd has stated that it is "a complete myth that all the Dakota people went to war against the United States" and that it was instead "a faction that went on the offensive".
+Historian Mary Wingerd disagrees with the modern terminology of calling it the Dakota war, stating it is "a complete myth that all the Dakota people went to war against the United States" and that it was instead "a faction that went on the offensive".
 She estimates that fewer than 1,000 mostly Mdewakanton men out of a population of more than 7,000 Dakota were involved in the "Sioux uprising".
 According to Wingerd, up to 300 Sissetons and Wahpetons may have joined in the fighting – only a fraction out of the 4,000 who lived near the Upper Sioux Agency – in defiance of their tribal elders, who opposed participation in what they warned would be a suicidal offensive.

 Attack at the Lower Sioux Agency

 On August 18, 1862, Little Crow led a group in a surprise attack on the Lower Sioux (or Redwood) Agency.
 Trader Andrew Myrick was among the first who were killed.
 Wounded, he escaped through an attic window, but was gunned down while running for the cornfields.
-Myrick's decapitated head was later found with grass stuffed into his mouth, in retaliation for Myrick's response, "Let them eat grass!" when asked weeks before if he was willing to extend credit to the Dakota when the government annuity payments had not arrived.
+Myrick's severed head was later found with grass stuffed into his mouth.
+This was in retaliation to an incident weeks prior to the attack, when Myrick had been asked if he was willing to extend credit to the Dakota when the government annuity payments had not arrived, to which Myrick responded "Let them eat grass!".
+Seth Henshaw, an early settler and township supervisor in Leavenworth, was killed while attempting to escort Mrs. Harrington, Mrs. Hill, and two children to safety.

 Killing was suspended for a time while the attackers turned their attention to raiding the stores for flour, pork, clothing, whiskey, guns, and ammunition, allowing others to flee for Fort Ridgely, fourteen miles away.
 A total of thirteen clerks, traders, and government workers were killed at the agency; another seven were killed as they fled; ten were taken captive; and approximately 47 people escaped.

 B Company of the 5th Minnesota Volunteer Infantry Regiment sent troops from Fort Ridgely to quell the uprising, but were defeated at the Battle of Redwood Ferry.
-Twenty-four soldiers, including the party's commander (Captain John Marsh), were killed in the battle.
+Twenty-four soldiers, including the party's commander, Captain John Marsh, were killed in the battle.
 Throughout the day, Dakota war parties swept the Minnesota River Valley and near vicinity, killing many settlers.
 Numerous settlements including the townships of Milford, Leavenworth and Sacred Heart, were surrounded and burned and their populations nearly exterminated.